What is the required MPH fieldwork?

 - Activities linked to service learning, as defined by the MPH program

 - Co-curricular activities (eg, service and volunteer opportunities, such as those organized by a student association)

-- A health promotion or wellness project affiliated with a University, including UPenn
+- A health promotion or wellness project at a community site or affiliated with a University, including UPenn

 Who is a Community Preceptor?

-A Community Preceptor is a PH professional working in or collaborating with a PH focused organization or on a PH project.
+A Community Preceptor is a PH professional working in or collaborating with a PH focused organization on a PH project.
 The Community Preceptor is the professional on-site and responsible for supervision of the student.
 Preferably, this individual will be a PH practitioner.
 In all cases, the Community Preceptor is expected to have expertise in the area of the student‘s project, so proper guidance can be provided.
-The Community Preceptor must all agree to participating in necessary paperwork and process related to the RFE.
+The Community Preceptor must all agree to participating in necessary paperwork and processes related to fieldwork.

 A variety of PH professionals can be community preceptors.
 As noted above, it is preferable that the Community Preceptor has an MPH degree, however, this is not necessary if the selected Community Preceptor has the knowledge, skills and experience to properly supervise and mentor the student in the selected area of practice.
 Examples of appropriate Community Preceptors include: